dekucheng/Extended-Kalman-Filter-Sensor-Fusion/README.md

 ## Video Demo
 For both videos, please watch them at the highest res on Youtube.

-See the demo with odometer, imu and landmark detections [here](https://youtu.be/6gxRd_A1yz0).
+See the demo with Odometry, imu and landmark detections [here](https://youtu.be/6gxRd_A1yz0).

-See the demo only with odometer and imu [here](https://youtu.be/yEdiKWycDxo).
+See the demo only with Odometry and imu [here](https://youtu.be/yEdiKWycDxo).

 ## Set Up
 * Ubuntu 18.04